hyginn/qqid/README.md

  - Package documentation shows that `\preformatted{ }` does not respect leading whitespace and line breaks in `xlt2qq()` doc header when converted to pdf.
 Need to follow up.
  - We could cache the first element of every run of an instance of `rngQQID()` in a session and warn about lack of sane initialization if we see repeats.
  - More formats for `qq2 ... : should be able to get a max-integer for set.seed().
- - Turn the RTEADME into a vignette?
+ - Turn the README into a vignette?

 &nbsp;